Goshen College encourages individuals to report any incident in which an incident of sexual misconduct is believed to have occurred.

 If this is an emergency, please call 911 or go to the nearest hospital.
 For more information and resources, see the support & resources page.

-If you have experienced an incident of gender-based or sexual harassment, domestic or interpersonal violence, sexual assault or any sexual misconduct, the following form is one way to inform the campus of your situation and, if you want, seek on-campus or off-campus resources.
+If you have experienced an incident of gender-based or sexual harassment, domestic or dating violence, sexual assault, stalking, or any sexual misconduct, the following form is one way to inform the campus of your situation and, if you want, seek on-campus or off-campus resources.

 If you are a Goshen College employee, you may also contact the faculty advocate for confidential advice.
-For assistance with filing a report, please contact Human Resources.
-If you would like to make an anonymous report of misconduct, you may contact the confidential Campus Conduct Hotline provided by Human Resources at 866-943-5787.
+For assistance with filing an employee report of sexual or gender harassment or misconduct, please contact Human Resources (email@example.com or 574.
+535-7111).
+Employees preferring make an anonymous report of misconduct may contact the confidential Campus Conduct Hotline provided by Human Resources at 866-943-5787.

 What information do I need to provide?